Special routes of U.S. Route 30: Rawlins business loop

+Nebraska

 Columbus alternate route

 U.S. Route 30 Alternate is an alternate route in the Columbus, Nebraska area.
 The route begins in central Columbus where US 30 and US 81 meet, then heads eastbound in a concurrency with US 81 north.
 The route departs from US 81 heading onto Lost Creek Parkway, which loops around the north side of Columbus.
 Then it curves south, becoming East 6th Avenue, where it ends at its eastern terminus at the intersection with US 30 in east Columbus.
 The entire highway serves as a truck route for US 30 travelers.